s8nclone/alx-higher_level_programming/README.md

-This repository contains files on Higer level programming language - Python
+This repository contains files on ALX - Higer level programming language including : Python, JavaScript and SQL